|

 an understanding of the fullness of life in all its joy and

 pain and challenges and satisfactions."
+The following paper, therefore,

 is dedicated to Professor William R. Elwood, formerly Professor